aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 ### Pod Deletion

 Just like Pod creation, it is imperative to understand what is the sequence of events during Pod deletion.
-Let’ s talk about the sequence of events.
+Let' s talk about the sequence of events.

 1. A Pod deletion request is sent to the Kubernetes API server (i.e. by a `kubectl` command, or Deployment update, or scaling action).
 2. Kubernetes API server [starts a grace period](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination), which is 30 seconds by default, by setting the [deletionTimestamp](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#foreground-deletion) field in the Pod object.
 (Grace period can be configured in Pod spec through `terminationGracePeriodSeconds`)